For EMBL fellows

 Scientific presentation: in most postdoc interviews, you will be expected to present your previous research.
 Be mindful of the level of detail you include, as not all lab or selection committee members may be experts in your specific field.
 Whenever possible, practise your presentation in front of your lab members and other scientific peers.

-Informal meetings: although more casual, these interactions are still an important part of the interview process.
+Informal meetings: these interactions are still an important part of the interview process.
 Use this opportunity to ask questions and better assess whether the group leader and lab environment are a good fit for your career goals.

 Coming soon!